gruns/blagoblag/content/drafts/5-critical-security-projects.rst

   software vulnerabilities are still caused by memory-unsafety and Rust goes a long way to obliterating those.
 Rust's 1.0 release was earlier this year.
-* **X25519/Ed25519**: *X25519* is an elliptic curve key exchange algorithm, and *Ed25519* is an elliptic curve signature algorithm.
+* **X25519/Ed25519**: *X25519* is an elliptic curve key exchange algorithm, and *Ed25519* is an elliptic curve signature algorithm, both designed by Dan Bernstein.
 They are important for two reasons: a) they remove concerns that some have about a theoretical NSA backdoor in the current crop of elliptic curves (notably P-256), and b) they are easier to implement correctly and provide increased resistance against all manner of side channel attacks.
   Uptake of elliptic curve cryptography is important because algorithms such as RSA are proving weaker than we expected, due to advances in `"index calculus"`_.
 They are currently working their way through IETF standardization and will hopefully find their way into a TLS stack near you shortly.
+(There's also *X448* and *Ed448* which are similar, but have a larger key size).
 * **Chromebook**: It's the holiday season, which means I just spent an hour de-malwaring my family's computers.
 Chromebooks bring to the desktop much needed sandboxing, preventing malicious content for taking over things like